-Deoxyribonucleic acid (DNA) testing of biological evidence produces phenotypic data from multiple genetic loci.
-A definite genotype can be inferred from simple locus data.
-More often, complex DNA evidence produces an uncertain locus genotype that assigns probability to a hundred possible values.
-Statistical comparison with a definite reference genotype gives an LR that numerically divides evidence genotype probability by population probability, both evaluated at the reference.
+Deoxyribonucleic acid (DNA) testing of biological evidence generates laboratory data from multiple genetic loci.
+Simple locus data from an unambiguous DNA reference can give a definite genotype having one value.
+But DNA evidence usually produces complex data.
+Such data leads to an uncertain locus genotype that assigns probability to a hundred possible values.
+Statistical comparison of an inferred evidence genotype with a definite reference genotype calculates LR match strength.
+This LR numerically divides evidence genotype.
 Adding together independent locus log(LR) values yields the total match strength.

 An evidence genotype's match strength is mathematically determined at every reference point before any comparison is made.
 The distribution of match strength values gives insight into genotype uncertainty.
 A definite genotype concentrates all its probability at maximal strength for the one matching reference.
 An entirely uninformative genotype collapses to zero match strength.
 Most genotypes fall in between these two extremes, often showing a bell-shaped distribution of match strength along the real line.
-For references unlikely to have contributed to the evidence, the uncertain genotype's match strength distribution is centered left of zero (Figure 1).
-For references likely to have contributed to evidence, the contributor distribution is mainly positive (Figure 2).
+For references unlikely to have contributed to the evidence, the uncertain genotype's match strength distribution is centered left of zero (Fig. 1).
+For references likely to have contributed to evidence, the contributor distribution is mainly positive (Fig. 2).

 Match strength distributions have broad application in forensic science.
-Non-contributor distributions have been graphed as Tippett plots [3] to assess data quality and compare interpretation methods [4].
+Noncontributor distributions have been graphed as Tippett plots [3] to assess data quality and compare interpretation methods [4].
 Distribution curves predict DNA database search specificity [5] and kinship identification power [6].
 The distributions provide LR error bounds and tail probabilities [7].
-In validation studies, match strength distributions summarize the sensitivity and specificity of statistical methods for interpreting DNA mixtures [8, 9].
+In validation studies, match strength